moj-analytical-services/vega-lite-away-day/README.md

 ## Guidance

 The aim of today's away day is to give you a chance to try out Vega-lite and the different ways of producing vega-lite visualisations.
 The way we suggests you do this is as follows:
 1. Copy the code behind one of the Vega-lite examples into the Vega-lite editor code.
-Make some small changes to see whats possible.
+Make some changes to the vega-lite code to see whats possible.
 2. Take data from a csv file, we recommend using Altair in either python or R (however Open-data-munging can be used as an alternative) and produce a vega-lite visualisation.
 3. Embed the visualisation into a webpage (using either python and jinja, or Observable).